-1.5 Pupils come from a range of professional and ethnic backgrounds, mostly from families living in Altrincham and the surrounding area.
-Independent testing by the school indicates that the ability of the pupils is above average.
-The school has identified ten pupils as having special educational needs and/or disabilities (SEND) which include dyslexia, and six of these receive additional specialist help.
-No pupils have an education, health and care plan (EHC) or a statement of special educational needs, and 29 pupils have English as an additional language none of whom receive additional specialist help.
+1.4 Pupils come from a range of professional and business backgrounds, mostly from white British families living within a 15-mile radius of the school.
+The school's own assessment data indicates that the ability of the pupils is average.
+The school has identified 17 pupils as having special educational needs and/or disabilities (SEND), three of whom receive additional specialist help for dyslexia, dyspraxia and other conditions.
+Two pupils in the school have an education, health and care (EHC) plan.